 Early in 2020, the first wave of the COVID-19 virus spread worldwide, and resulted in shutdowns and quarantines on a global scale as nations and communities made efforts to flatten the curve.
-In the United States, as of early June, most states have begun loosening restrictions and heading towards a state of “normalcy”.
-At the same, time, the virus remains a powerful threat, having already claimed the lives of over 100,000 Americans.
+In the United States, most states have begun loosening restrictions and heading towards a state of “normalcy”.
+At the same, time, the virus remains a powerful threat, having already claimed the lives of over 200,000 Americans.
 The younger population, in particular, may be emboldened to forgo precautions and ignore the threat that the virus poses, due to lower rates of serious illness in this demographic.

 The younger demographic is statistically at a lower risk of serious illness and death due to COVID-19 (in the United States, 8 out of 10 deaths due to the virus in have been in adults aged 65 or older) .
 However, the danger lies not in symptoms but in the lack of symptoms.
 Several studies have shown that COVID-19 can be transmitted asymptomatically, and that as many as 50% of individuals carrying the virus may be doing so while unaware of their infected state .
 The issue is that youth, who are less likely to exhibit symptoms, are very capable of asymptomatically spreading the virus to their peers, families, and communities — members of which may be at increased risk of death due to age or pre-existing conditions.
 While youth may not be risk-averse because they believe they are not personally at risk, their actions potentially risk the lives of countless others, by contributing to the spread of the virus.